jwsmith2340/iArx_assessment/README.md

 This repo contains the iA Coding Challenge completed by James Smith including all required deliverables.

 ## Running the Project
 This project is launched using Docker Compose, so ensure that your local machine is running the Docker engine.
-For information on how to run Docker on your local machine, please see Docker's official documentation MAKE THIS A LINK HERE.
+For information on how to run Docker on your local machine, please see Docker's official documentation **[HERE](https://www.docker.com/blog/getting-started-with-docker-desktop/)**.

 1. Start by cloning down the repo to your local machine.
 With the Docker engine running, run the command from the compose.yaml level of the project **docker-compose build** command to build the Docker image.